Requirements for Archiving, Distribution and User Services in Earth Observation System Data and Information System (EOSDIS)

 2.3.3 Data Distribution

 - The XDS shall distribute data to users in accordance with the NASA Earth Science Data and Information Policy that promotes the full and open sharing of all data with the research and applications communities, private industry, academia, and the general public.
 Data includes standard and special data products, metadata, ancillary/auxiliary data, calibration data, science software source code, browse data, and documentation.
-The ESDIS Project may grant exceptions to this requirement via waivers for individual data products.
+ESDIS may grant exceptions to this requirement via waivers for individual data products.

 - The XDAAC shall implement Earthdata Login, following ESDIS procedures, for applications where data from data products are retrieved by humans or machines.
 This includes direct downloads of data files (e.g. via http/https) as well as retrievals of data through data services such as OPeNDAP.
-Waivers to this policy shall be approved by the ESDIS Project.
+Waivers to this policy shall be approved by ESDIS.
 User access to some data (such as metadata, science software, browse data, and documentation) shall not require Earthdata Login.

 - The XDS shall be capable of responding to users’ requests for data.
 The XDS shall be capable of providing subscriptions to datasets.